Mikescops/git-notify-extension/README.md

 -   List Merge Requests you are assigned to
 -   List Merge Requests you created
+-   List your draft Merge Requests
 -   List Issues you are assigned to
 -   Display your To-Do List
+-   Pick a random contributor of a repository to assign them to a MR 😈

 It comes with a bunch of features to let you access easily the information you're looking for and is customizable so it fits your needs.